 Call 911 if your child is struggling to breathe, is too out of breath to talk or walk, or turns blue or has fainted.

 To test someone for coronavirus, doctors put a Q-tip (a swab) into the nose or mouth, then send it to a lab.
-Many people now do COVID tests at home.
+COVID tests can also be done at home.

 Most people with a mild illness, including children, don’t need any specific treatment.
 They get better with rest, fluids, and fever-reducing medicine.

-A very few kids who are at higher risk for severe COVID-19 can get certain medicines, such as antiviral drugs or monoclonal antibodies, to keep them from getting very sick and needing hospital care.
+A very few kids who are at higher risk for severe COVID-19 can get certain medicines, such as antiviral drugs, to keep them from getting very sick and needing hospital care.

 Some people who get very sick from COVID-19 will need hospital care, possibly in the ICU.
 Doctors can closely watch them, give oxygen or IV fluids if needed, and treat any problems.
-Rarely, they will also give medicines such as antiviral drugs, monoclonal antibodies, or steroids.
+Rarely, they will also give medicines such as antiviral drugs or steroids.
 Someone who needs extra help to breathe will be connected to a breathing machine (a ventilator).

 Reviewed by: Jonathan M. Miller, MD, Elana Pearl Ben-Joseph, MD